 Our gas transportation and gathering systems are generally located in proximity to certain of our principal fields.
 Depreciation on these pipeline systems is provided on the straight-line method based on estimated useful lives of ten to fifteen years.
 We receive third-party income for providing field service and certain transportation services, which is recognized as earned.
 Depreciation on the associated assets is calculated on the straight-line method based on estimated useful lives ranging from five to seven years.
-Transportation and field assets also includes other property and equipment such as buildings, furniture and fixtures, leasehold improvements, data processing and communication equipment.
-These items are generally depreciated by individual components on a straight line basis over their economic useful lives or the underlying terms of the associated leases.
-Depreciation expense was \$13.2 million in 2012 compared to \$16.2 million in 2011 and \$16.1 million in 2010.
+Transportation and field assets also includes other property and equipment such as buildings, furniture and fixtures, leasehold improvements and data processing and communication equipment.
+These items are generally depreciated by individual components on a straight-line basis over their economic useful life, which is generally from three to fifteen years.
+Leasehold improvements are amortized over the lesser of their economic useful lives or the underlying terms of the associated leases.
+Depreciation expense was \$13.2 million in 2013 compared to \$13.2 million in 2012 and \$16.2 million in 2011.